berops/culture/Golang.md

 Variables are by default auto-initialized to their zero values.

 Go doesn’t allow automatic type promotion between variables.
-You must use a type conversion when variable types do not match.
+You must use type conversion when variable types do not match.

 **Immutable declaration**
 Go doesn’t provide a way to specify that a value calculated at runtime is immutable.
 'Immutability' is limited to things that can only hold values that the compiler can figure out at compile time.